networkx/nx-guides/content/algorithms/isomorphism/not_isomorphic.md

 result in such drastic differences in computation time.

-The only way to prove that two graphs are isomorphic is to find a valid isomorphic mapping between them --- in the worst case scenario, this could entail searching *every possible* mapping of nodes between `G` and `H`!
+The only way to prove that two graphs are isomorphic is to find a valid isomorphic mapping between them --- in the worst-case scenario, this could entail searching *every possible* mapping of nodes between `G` and `H`!
 Graphs that *are* isomorphic however are guaranteed to have certain properties.
 For example, isomorphic graphs must have identical degree distributions.